m-labs/artiq/doc/manual/developing.rst

 * Enable flakes in Nix by e.g. adding ``experimental-features = nix-command flakes`` to ``nix.conf`` (for example ``~/.config/nix/nix.conf``).
 * Clone the ARTIQ Git repository and run ``nix develop`` at the root (where ``flake.nix`` is).
 * Make the current source code of ARTIQ available to the Python interpreter by running ``export PYTHONPATH=`pwd`:$PYTHONPATH``.
-* You can then build the firmware and gateware with a command such as ``$ python -m artiq.gateware.targets.kasli``.
-If you are using a JSON system description file, use ``$ python -m artiq.gateware.targets.kasli_generic file.json``.
+* You can then build the firmware and gateware with a command such as ``$ python -m artiq.gateware.targets.kasli file.json``.
 * Flash the binaries into the FPGA board with a command such as ``$ artiq_flash --srcbuild -d artiq_kasli/<your_variant>``.
 You need to configure OpenOCD as explained :ref:`in the user section <configuring-openocd>`.
 OpenOCD is already part of the flake's development environment.
 * Check that the board boots and examine the UART messages by running a serial terminal program, e.g. ``$ flterm /dev/ttyUSB1`` (``flterm`` is part of MiSoC and installed in the flake's development environment).
 Leave the terminal running while you are flashing the board, so that you see the startup messages when the board boots immediately after flashing.
 You can also restart the board (without reflashing it) with ``$ artiq_flash start``.
 * The communication parameters are 115200 8-N-1.
 Ensure that your user has access to the serial device (e.g. by adding the user account to the ``dialout`` group).